-Italian seasoning, on the other hand, consists of the herbs most commonly used in Italian cooking; however, it is actually an American invention.
-It is a convenient an affordable shortcut for adding authentic Italian ingredients to American versions of Italian food and is not actually used in Italy.
+Italian seasoning consists of the herbs most commonly used in Italian cooking; however, it is actually an American invention.
+It is a convenient, affordable shortcut for adding authentic Italian ingredients to American versions of Italian food and is not often used in Italy.
 Most Italian cooks prefer to add two or three herbs to their dishes, not the five or more that show up in most Italian seasoning blends.
-Most of the ingredients in Italian seasoning are also used in most herbes de Provence blends, with the exception of basil.
+Many of the ingredients in Italian seasoning are also used in most herbes de Provence blends, except for basil.

 If your recipe calls for one, can you use the other?

-When should you use herbes de Provence and when should you use Italian seasoning?
+When should you use herbes de Provence?
+Italian seasoning?